Teenager dies after taking drugs at Leeds Festival

 A 17-year-old has died after taking drugs at Leeds Festival.

-The teenager, who was from the Greater Manchester area, underwent emergency treatment in hospital but was pronounced dead shortly after midnight.
+Lewis Haunch, from Leigh, in Greater Manchester, underwent emergency treatment in hospital but was pronounced dead shortly after midnight.

-Police were first alerted by staff from Leeds Festival shortly after 4.45pm.
+Police were first alerted by staff from Leeds Festival shortly at around 4.45pm yesterday.

 The boy had been taken to St James’ Hospital by ambulance in a critical condition.